vinhnghiemcr/u4_hw_vue_RAWG/README.md

       </main>
     </div>
 ```
-- Add the proper component for each Route within the Switch.
-Each Route should have a path denoting specific url patterns to render each component.
+- Add the proper component and import for each `<Route />` within the `<Switch />` as you work through this lab.
+Each Route should have a path denoting specific URL patterns to render each component.

 Once finished we've set up the structure of the app!
 Congrats!